-2.1 Add Refinery CMS as a dependency in your Gemfile
+Add Refinery CMS as a dependency in your Gemfile

 Open up your Gemfile and add the latest version (a later version than the one shown may exist):

-gem 'refinerycms', '~> 2.0.0'
+gem 'refinerycms', '~> 3.0.0'

-Now, to install the gem, run:
+Now, to install the gems, run:

 Generate support files and migrations, and prepare the database

 refinery_, so the likelihood of a collision occurring is low, but it is nevertheless recommended you keep backups of your database and your code.

 Generating Refinery on top of an existing application is marginally more complicated than it was before, but it's still quite simple:

-rails generate refinery:cms --fresh-installation
+$ rails generate refinery:cms --fresh-installation